pinakin-nimavat/Fetch_Rewards_DevOps/README.md

 	6. Finally, review the user and permission levels, and click on the 'Create User' button.

 	7. The next page will show your keys.
-These are only available once, so it its a good idea to download and save then safely in a secure location.
+These are only available once, so its a good idea to download and save then safely in a secure location.
 You can use .csv file in the next step.

 Configure AWS credentials locally (write following commands in terminal):
 	1.	aws configure